Tower Records: United Kingdom

-Tower Records in the UK was originally a London-based concern, with a first store in Kensington High Street in 1984 being followed the next year by a 25000 sqft flagship outlet at 9 Piccadilly Circus and later two more smaller outlets at Whiteleys in Bayswater, and Kingston.
+Tower Records in the United Kingdom was originally a London-based concern, with a first store in Kensington High Street in 1984 being followed the next year by a 25000 sqft flagship outlet at 9 Piccadilly Circus and later two more smaller outlets at Whiteleys in Bayswater, and Kingston.
 However, by the start of the 1990s the chain had grown to encompass a number of other stores, with large entertainment stores also selling movies, books, magazines and games in Birmingham and Glasgow, as well as a number of smaller stores that had been purchased from rival American retailer Sam Goody when it had left the UK marketplace (an example of this express format was in Weston-super-Mare).

 However, with tough trading conditions in the UK market, as well as the company's trouble in the States, the firm followed Sam Goody in retreating from the UK market.
 The London stores in Piccadilly and Kensington were sold to Virgin Group in 2003, who for a while traded under the Tower brand at the former site until the store could be fully refurbished, while the other stores were closed.
 The store was subsequently renamed Zavvi in September 2007 after a management buyout of the Virgin Megastores.
 Zavvi entered administration in late 2008 and administrators closed the Piccadilly store on Wednesday, January 14, 2009.